 Mr. Gustafson came to Canada from Sweden, for he had heard about the prosperous new lands where settlers could become rich.
 In 1910, he arrived in Big River to help lay the foundation for the sawmill.
 He sent for his family in 1911 and took a homestead in

 Canwood.
 Mr and Mrs Gustafson had three children.
 Their daughter Viola (Swanson), is still living in Big River.

 Jack and Raty Hackett.

-Mrs. Hackett did first aid nursing before there was a hospital in Big River, and often assisted Dr. Afanasieff.
+Mrs. Hackett did first aid nursing before there was a hospital in Big River, and often assisted Dr Afanasieff.
 Jack was a veteran of World War One.
-In fact, he met and married Raty while overseas; Raty was a nurse in the War.
-With the onset of World War Two, Mr. Hackett went east and joined the army.
+He met and married Raty while overseas; Raty was a nurse in the War.
+With the onset of World War Two, Mr Hackett went east and joined the army.
 He served in the R.C.A.S.C. in Montreal.
 He later retired in Halifax and died in 1974.
 Raty stayed in Big River until 1960, at which time she moved to Prince Albert.
 Jean joined the Air Force, met and married Jerry Miller.
 They have two children, Anne and Jerry, Jr.

 The Owen Haefey family came to Big River from Maniwaki, Quebec in 1910 with two children, Hilery age five and Basil age three.

 Mr. Haefey was camp foreman of Camp No.1 directly across the lake from the present townsite.
 This was the first logging camp.